darylldavis76/Master-Thesis/README.md

 Both models were fine-tuned using Grid Search CV to find the optimal hyperparameters for the classification task.

+## Repository Structure

+- ML_predictive_motor_maintenance.ipynb: The final version of the complete code
+- without_featWxtract_normAugmented.ipynb: The first version without feature extraction on the original sensor data.
+Includes data normalization and augmentation
+- with_featExtract_normAugmented.ipynb: The second version with feature extraction on the original sensor data.
+Includes data normalization and augmentation
+- README.md: Project overview and documentation.

 ## Results

 The trained models are capable of accurately classifying the operational state of the induction motor, identifying faults, and distinguishing between healthy and faulty conditions.